 The best part about habit creation is once you learn how to reprogram one, it makes creating other habits relatively easy to tackle.

 I just read Charles Duhiggs book “The Power of Habit: Why we do what we do.”
 One of the best books I have read to date.
 In the book, a habit is defined by a three-step process.

 - Step 1 – Cue or trigger: This tells your brain to go into automatic mode and allows for a certain behavior to kick in.
 This might be something like when you put on a running shoe.

 - Step 2 – Routine: This is the actual behavior that takes place.
 So the actual tying of the shoe.
 However, it can be physical, emotional, or mental.

 But once it becomes automatic you can probably do multiple things all while performing that particular task.
-In the parallel parking example you could talk to a friend, listen to the radio, avoid using the mirrors.
-The task as become automatic for you.
+In the parallel parking example, you could talk to a friend, listen to the radio, avoid using the mirrors.
+The task becomes automatic for you.

 This can often be confused for will power.
 You might have a friend that seems to have their exercise and nutrition dialed in.
 They seem to easily be able to turn down cheesecake, never miss a workout, and seem to never have an excuse for not making healthy choices.

 However, this has nothing to do with willpower.
 It’s that these folks have created healthy habits that are now automatic for them.
 They don’t even have to think about it.